 Term Structure of Interest Rates

 The term structure of interest rates is the variation of the yield of bonds with similar risk profiles with the terms of those bonds.
-The yield curve is the relationship of the yield to maturity (YTM) of bonds to the time to maturity, or more accurately, to duration, which is sometimes referred to as the effective maturity.
+The yield curve is the relationship of the yield to maturity (YTM) of bonds to the time to maturity, or more accurately, to duration, sometimes called the effective maturity.
 In most cases, bonds with longer maturities have higher yields.
 However, sometimes the yield curve becomes inverted, with short-term notes and bonds having higher yields than long-term bonds.
 Sometimes, the yield curve may even be flat, where the yield is the same regardless of the maturity.
 The actual shape of the yield curve depends on the supply and demand for specific bond terms, which, in turn, depends on economic conditions, fiscal policies, expected forward rates, inflation, foreign exchange rates, foreign capital inflows and outflows, credit ratings of the bonds, tax policies, and the current state of the economy.
-The yield curve changes because a component of the supply and demand for short-term, medium-term, and long-term bonds varies, to some extent, independently.
-For instance, when interest rates rise, the demand for short-term bonds increases faster than the demand for long-term bonds, which causes a flattening of the yield curve.
+The yield curve changes because a component of the supply and demand for short-term, medium-term, and long-term bonds varies somewhat, independently.
+For instance, when interest rates rise, the demand for short-term bonds increases faster than the demand for long-term bonds, flattening the yield curve.
 Such was the case in 2006, when T-bills were paying the same high rate as 30-year Treasury bonds.

 The term structure of interest rates has 3 characteristics: